Peter J. Schraeder

 -

 Student scholarships.
-Created and permanently funded four new sets of “Building Bridges” scholarships that enable undergraduate students to make their academic dreams come true, whether in terms of studying abroad, pursuing an interdisciplinary minor, or being involved in community engagement.
+Created and permanently funded five new sets of Building Bridges scholarships that enable undergraduate students to make their academic dreams come true, whether in terms of studying abroad, pursuing an interdisciplinary minor, or involvement in community engagement.
+Our most recently created Arrupe Building Bridges scholarship fully funds students who have graduated with a two-year Associate degree from Loyola’s Arrupe College to pursue a four-year BA or BS degree in the College of Arts and Sciences.

 -